jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-16.md

 ### Staple towns

 Staple towns had the exclusive privilege of selling a certain commodity within that district.
 When Calais belonged to the English, it was the staple for wool for a long time.
 Its price was very high as men were obliged to carry their wool very far.
 However, it was a very great advantage to any town to have the staple.

-Therefore, the king=
+Therefore, the king:
 - gave it to the town that he was best pleased with, and
 - took it away whenever it disobliged him.